Updated: August 26, 2021

 Step 5: Go on an idea hunt

 Use your spare time to hunt for business ideas.
-Start with your own hobbies, and see if you can make a business out of it.
+Start with your own hobbies, and see if you can make a business out of them.

 Moreover, look around you and observe what’s making people annoyed, irritated, disappointed, or angry (AIDA for short).
 Because these things are problems that you could solve with your business.